Persecution of Christians in the New Testament: Elsewhere in the New Testament

-In the Gospel of Mark
+Gospel of Mark

-Context

-Mark was probably written after the destruction of the temple in Jerusalem in 70 AD and contains multiple references to persecution of Christians.
+The Gospel of Mark was probably written after the destruction of the temple in Jerusalem in 70 AD and contains multiple references to persecution of Christians.
 There is a great deal of argument in the scholarly community about to whom it is addressed.
-When looking at persecution in this text, it should be remembered that the provinces were largely autonomous and that the governors had complete legal control under cognitio extra ordinem, meaning that while there was no empire wide persecution when Mark was written, it is possible that Christians were being executed in various provinces.
+When looking at persecution in this text, it should be remembered that the provinces were largely autonomous and that the governors had legal control under cognitio extra ordinem, meaning that while there was no empire-wide persecution when Mark was written, it is possible that Christians were being executed in various provinces.
 It is also important to realize that there was probably persecution of Christians, especially Jewish Christians by Jews because they were seen as disturbing the peace, which could lead to retribution by the Romans.